dant14/Delta-sessions/Week2/Task2/README.md

 */
  ```

  Notice how we start with `/*` and end with `*/`.
-In C this is called a "*Comment*".
+Anything between these two is just a note to self.
+In *C* this is called a "*Comment*".
 We use comments to leave ourselves helpful notes in the code.

  > *Comments don't affect our program.*